civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

    GoldPerCity          Difficulty adds this * cities * CityLimit
 - TerrainImprovementDB:
    CanBuildWasteland    TerrainImprovement can be built in unowned territory.
-   CanBuildAlly         TerrainImprovement can be built in terrotory of your
+   CanBuildAlly         TerrainImprovement can be built in territory of your
-                        allys.
+                        allies.
 TerrainImprovements with move cost reduction do not need this flag, because they can be built in ally territory anyway.

 2006-07-15 (Revision 619)
 Fixed:    Units can now sink by using the ConstDB chance value.
 Changed:  AIs war declaration messages have now pop-up status.
-(Pretty anoying)
+(Pretty annoying)
 Added:    AutoExpireTreatyBase to userprofile.txt to set the turns when treaties
           expire.
 Actually this is a cheat but necessary as long expiration is hard encoded.